Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 ![Screenshot of Solana Explorer with logs from calling the Ping program](../assets/solana-explorer-ping-result.png)

 Scroll around the Explorer and look at what you're seeing:
 - The **Account Input(s)** will include:
   - The address of your payer - being debited 5000 lamports for the transaction
   - The program address for the ping program
   - The data address for the ping program
 - The **Instruction** section will contain a single instruction with no data - the ping program is a pretty simple program, so it doesn't need any data.
 - The **Program Instruction Logs** shows the logs from the ping program.

 [//]: # "TODO: these would make a good question-and-answer interactive once we have this content hosted on solana.com, and can support adding more interactive content easily."

-If you want to make it easier to look at Solana Explorer for transactions in the future, simply change your `console.log` to the following:
+If you want to make it easier to look at the Solana Explorer for transactions in the future, simply change your `console.log` to the following:

 ```typescript
 console.log(`You can view your transaction on the Solana Explorer at:\nhttps://explorer.solana.com/tx/${signature}?cluster=devnet`)